Dodging Decisions: Beware the 'Lurking Weasels' in Tree Risk Assessment

 Just caught up with this week's Risk Business podcast, hosted by Maria Konnikova and Nate Silver.

-At 24mins there's an insightful discussion about what words like Probable, Possible, and Likely mean.
+At 24mins, Maria and Nate have a revealing discussion about what words like Probable, Possible, and Likely really mean.

 Perceptions of Probability

-Adam Kucharski's excellent short article, Possibly a Serious Possibility, sparked the conversation.
+It's Adam Kucharski's marvellous Substack article, Possibly a Serious Possibility, sparked the conversation.

 In the article, Kucharski explores the work of Sherman Kent.
-Kent is a legendary CIA Analyst who first highlighted the fundamental flaw of using vague language when expressing your uncertainty in a risk forecast.
+Kent is a legendary CIA Analyst who was a pioneer in critical thinking and decision analysis.
+He's famous for highlighting the fundamental flaw in using vague language when expressing your uncertainty in a risk forecast.

 Kent famously called these evasive terms, 'Lurking Weasels'.